 The recommended material for the chest piece is stainless steel.
-Not only is it a good conductor of sound, stainless steel is durable enough to withstand the demands of daily use.
+Not only is it a good conductor of sound, but stainless steel is also durable enough to withstand the demands of daily use.

 Additionally, you will find aluminum and zinc alloy chestpieces.
 While there is nothing wrong with these, they do not match stainless for the level of sound quality amplification.

 You may well have come across this versatile addition to the standard stethoscope already.
-By adjusting the pressure on the chest piece the medical practicioner is able to hear different sounds.
+By adjusting the pressure on the chest piece the medical practitioner is able to hear different sounds.

 This increased functionality makes auscultating a patient much easier.

-With regards to build quality, the diaphragm should be made from a high-quality flexible material like resin and PE compound film.
+With regards to building quality, the diaphragm should be made from a high-quality flexible material like resin and PE compound film.